munozyanez/fcontrol_Archived/README.md

 # How to use

 This library is intended for the use with CMake build system.

+# In project
-Under CMake building, it automatically holds all the include and link directories in variables:
+For in project CMake build, find all the include and link directories in variables:

 ```cmake
 SUBDIR_INCLUDE_DIRECTORIES